Looking for the guide explaining the best WP Rocket settings? Look no more, you’ve found it!

 Whichever of the services below you use, make sure you activate the appropriate add-on.

-Facebook Pixel – The same as above, expect that this time Facebook pixel is going to be locally hosted on your server.
+Facebook Pixel – The same as above, except that this time the Facebook pixel is going to be locally hosted on your server.

 Cloudflare – if you use Cloudflare CDN, then connect it with WP Rocket via this add-on.